Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

-The definition for \(S_2(A)\) is also similar to that in \cref{subsec:bounded:proxy}, however the difference in its definition are larger than for the set \(S_1(A)\).
-Let \(\sigma_s\) be the the cell such that \(s\in \sigma_s\) and \(|\sigma_s|\leq r_s < 2|\sigma_s|\), let \(\pi_s\) be the path in \(\Q\) from the root to \(\sigma_s\) and let \(\P_{\pi_s}\) be the decomposition of \(\pi_s\) into canonical paths as defined in \cref{lem:pathunion}.
-Let \(A\) be a region, defined by a canonical path \(P\), then \(s\in S_2(A)\) if \begin{enumerate} \item $P \in \P_{\pi_s}$; and \item \(s\) is adjacent in \(\cD(S)\) to at least one site in \(S_1(A)\). \end{enumerate} If \(\sigma\) is the smallest cell in a canonical path defining a region \(A\), then each site \(s\) in \(S_2(A)\) lies in \(\sigma\), has a radius less than \(2|\sigma|\) and intersects at least one cell in \(S_2(A)\).
-These are basically the conditions we had in \cref{subsec:bounded:proxy}.
-However, as the definition is restricted to those canonical paths in \(\P_{\pi_s}\), not all sites satisfying these conditions are considered.
-As we will see below, this suffices to make sure that the proxy graph represents the connectivity, while also ensuring that each site \(s\) lies in few sets \(S_2(A)\).
+The definition for $S_2(A)$ is also similar to \cref{subsec:bounded:proxy}, using canonical paths instead of cells.
+Let $s \in S$ be a site and $\pi_s$ be the path in $\Q$ from the root to $\sigma_s$.
+Let $\P_{\pi_s}$ be the decomposition of $\pi_s$ into canonical paths as in \cref{lem:pathunion}.
+Let $A$ be a region, defined by a canonical path $P$.
+Then, $s \in S_2(A)$ if \begin{enumerate}[label=(\roman*)] \item $P \in \P_{\pi_s}$ and \item $s$ is adjacent in $\cD(S)$ to at least one site in $S_1(A)$. \end{enumerate} If $\sigma$ is the smallest cell in a canonical path defining a region $A$, then every site $s \in S_2(A)$ lies in $\sigma$, has $r_s < 2|\sigma|$, and intersects at least one site in $S_1(A)$ , satisfying basically the same conditions we had in \cref{subsec:bounded:proxy}.
+However, as the definition here is restricted to those canonical paths in $\P_{\pi_s}$, not all sites satisfying the conditions from \cref{subsec:bounded:proxy} are considered for inclusion in $S_2(A)$.
+As we will see below, this suffices to make sure that the proxy graph represents the connectivity, while also ensuring that each site $s$ lies in few sets $S_2(A)$.

-The graph \(H\) is now again defined by connecting a site \(s\in S_1(A) \cup S_2(A)\) to the region \(A\).
-To show that \(H\) accurately represents the connectivity in \(D(S)\), we need the following corollary from \cref{lem:bounded:clique1}.
+The graph $H$ is now again defined by connecting each region $A \in \mathcal{A}$ to all sites in $s\in S_1(A) \cup S_2(A)$.
+To show that $H$ accurately reflects the connectivity in $D(S)$, we need the following corollary of \cref{lem:bounded:clique1}.